 - Not understanding UNNEST: GA4's nested schema requires the

 UNNESTfunction to access event parameters.
-This is the #1 source of confusion for analysts new to BigQuery. - Running expensive queries: Always use
+This is the number one source of confusion for analysts new to BigQuery. - Running expensive queries: Always use

 _TABLE_SUFFIXfilters to limit the date range of your queries.
 Without date filtering, queries scan all historical data, which can become costly as your dataset grows.